letsencrypt/acme-spec/draft-barnes-acme.md

 type (required, string):
 : The type of ACME message encoded in this JSON dictionary.

 All other fields in an ACME message are defined by the type, as described below.
 Unrecognized fields in ACME messages MUST be ignored.
 Creators of ACME messages MUST NOT create messages with duplicate fields.
-Parsers of ACME messages MAY be tolerant of duplicate fields, but the behavior of the protocol in this case is undefined.
+Parsers of ACME messages MUST reject messages with duplicate fields, to prevent attacks that rely on differing interpretation between different components.
+Parsers of ACME messages MUST reject messages that lack a "type" field or any fields that are specified as "required" for their message type.

 ## General Request/Response Lifecycle

 Client-server interactions in ACME are logically request/response transactions, corresponding directly to HTTPS requests and responses.
 The client sends a request message of a particular type, and the server sends response of a corresponding type.

 All requests for a given ACME server are sent to the same HTTPS URI.
 It is assumed that clients are configured with this URI out of band.
 ACME requests MUST use the POST method, and since they carry JSON payloads, SHOULD set the Content-Type header field to "application/json".
 ACME responses MUST be carried in HTTP responses with the status code 200.
-ACME clients SHOULD follow HTTP redirects (301 or 302 responses), in case an ACME server is relocated.
+ACME clients SHOULD follow HTTP redirects (status codes 301, 302, 303, 307, and 308), in case an ACME server is relocated.
+Clients should follow {{RFC7231}}-style redirection: 307 and 308 indicate to retry with the same method, 303 indicates GET, and 301 and 302 are undefined.
+ACME servers SHOULD strongly prefer status codes 303, 307, and 308.

 ACME provides three general message types -- "error", "defer", and "statusRequest" -- to cover cases where the server is not able to return a successful result immediately.
 If there is a problem that prevents the request from succeeding, then the server sends an error message.
 The fields in an error message are as follows: